• Skip to main content

 The palace’s equipment implemented the highest technical standards of its age.
 Gas lighting and water-closets were imported from Great Britain, whereas the palaces in Europe were still lacking these features at that time.
 Later, electricity, a central heating system and an elevator were installed.

-Dolmabahce Palace entrance fee is 450 Turkish Liras as of 2023.
-The combined ticket price of 450 TL covers the Main Building, the Harem Rooms and the Palace Collections sections of the palace.
+Dolmabahce Palace entrance fee is 1200 Turkish Liras as of 2025.
+The combined ticket covers the Main Building, the Harem Rooms and the Palace Collections sections of the palace.
+The information on the ticket price was last updated on November 13, 2024.

-Until May 2022, separate tickets were sold for each section of the Dolmabahce Palace.
+It should also be noted that in the past, separate tickets were sold for each section of Dolmabahce Palace.
 As an alternative to these, there was a combined ticket covering all sections.
-However, as of May 1, the combined ticket became the only option.
+However, as of 2025, the combined ticket became the only option.

 In short, with a combined ticket, you can visit the main halls of the palace called the Selamlik (Reception) and also the Harem Rooms.
 Also included is the Palace Collections Museum, which contains magnificent paintings by court painters.